AskSlashdot: How Do You See Your Life After Firefox 52 ESR? - Slashdot

 Did that for FF 31 for a very long time, didn't really ever have functionality problems either.
 IMHO this current versioning system is complete and utter garbage as it no longer has any meaning.
 Used to be that the ones-digit meant a milestone.
 Tenths decimal was a major revision, possibly with additonal features

-,but the look-and-feel remained largely the same and the user experience was similar enough that training documentatio
+,but the look-and-feel remained largely the same and the user experience was similar enough that training documentation was generally valid.
+Hundredths decimal was minor, minor tweaks only, usually bugfixes.

+most of what I see coming out of FF now is hundredths-decimal changes.
+Sometimes it's tenths.
+I'm not even sure when it's ones/units anymore.
+Maybe FF 57 would count.
+In short though, I don't really care anymore and I only use FF because I used Netscape and then Mozilla and then FF, so if FF gets too dissimilar to what I'm used to or too similar to other offerings then I probably have no reason to bother keeping with it anymore.

 Re: (Score:2)